wyvianvalenca/PetAdoption/README.md

 ## Bugs
 - [ ] Pet status AVAILABLE FOR ADOPTION but no aplication form registered
     > ask for questions immediatly after changing status to AVAILABLE FOR ADOPTION
     > OR register standard form for all pets
+- [ ] No system feedback after responding a application (success or failure messages)

 ## Extra (ideas)
 - [ ] Filter events